EldhoseP/SampleWebApp2/README.txt

-# java_sample_web_app
+# dotnet_sample_web_app
-This project demonstrates the  method used to implement the widget in Java
+This project demonstrates the  method used to implement the widget in C#.

 ### Pre requisites